Who's Who in the DC Universe: History

 Who's Who was DC's answer to The Official Handbook of the Marvel Universe, which was published a few years earlier.
 Each character had an individualized logo instead of a standard typeface; figures were shown in action poses rather than full-body portraits drawn by individual artists; character histories and power descriptions were more vague; and characters from all of DC's various lines and imprints were included (such as out-of-continuity series like Camelot 3000 and Watchmen), not just those from its shared universe (although Who's Who Update '88 did limit its entries to in-continuity series only).

 Various updated versions of the Who's Who have appeared over the years, including Who's Who Update '87 (five issues, cover dated August to December 1987) and Who's Who Update '88 (four issues, cover dated August to November 1988).
 Both books featured new entries, revised entries for characters in previous volumes, and an Appendix which included minor updates and corrections for previous entries.
 In 1989, most of the DC Annuals released that year included Who's Who entries.
 Many of these were revised versions of entries in the regular Who's Who series, but there were several new entries (particularly for supporting characters).

-DC Comics also put out two Who's Who spin-off series in the 1980s.
-The first was Who's Who in Star Trek, a two-issue series (cover-dated March and April 1987) which profiled many of the people and places from the 1960s Star Trek series (and subsequent movies), the 1970s animated series and the 1980s Star Trek comic book published by DC.
+DC Comics also published two Who's Who spin-off series in the 1980s.
+The first was Who's Who in Star Trek, a two-issue series (cover-dated March and April 1987) which profiled characters and locations from the Star Trek franchise.
 As the series was released prior to the premiere of Star Trek: The Next Generation, no information from that series was included.

 The second spin-off was Who's Who in the Legion of Super-Heroes, a seven-issue series (cover-dated April to November 1988) which expanded on the Legion information included in the regular Who's Who and featured profiles on the various supporting characters, organizations, locations and villains which have appeared in Legion stories over the years.
-Some of the information contained in this book was Post-Crisis instead of Pre-Crisis.
-For example, the Superboy profile relates the Post-Crisis origin of the character as a creation of the Time Trapper, and there is no profile for Supergirl, despite her many adventures with the Legion, since by this time she was written out of continuity.
+Some of the information contained in this book was post-Crisis instead of pre-Crisis.
+For example, the Superboy profile relates the post-Crisis origin of the character as a creation of the Time Trapper, and there is no profile for Supergirl, despite her many adventures with the Legion, since by this time she was written out of continuity.